New Mutants #21

 When Xavier arrives home, he takes the mess from the party in stride.
 But Warlock is something else.
 However, he decides to trust his students and invites him to join the school

-As Warlock arrives on Earth, he passes Magneto's Asteroid, destroying it.
-Surprisingly, this is never followed-up on.
+As Warlock arrives on Earth, he passes Magneto's Asteroid M, destroying it.
+Surprisingly, this is never followed-up on (directly; as Mark notes, the debris from the Asteroid is relevant to the X-Men vs. the Avengers miniseries).
 Regardless of Magneto's current uneasy truce with the X-Men, you'd think he'd follow up on a UFO that destroyed his fortress and nearly killed him (granted he winds up floating in the ocean after this appearance until he's rescued by Lee Forrester in Uncanny X-Men #188).

 Warlock still uses the proper pronoun "I" in this issue.
 But it's all internal thoughts.
 Once he starts speaking out loud more, we'll see the "self" business starting up.
 And i think from that point on, it's "self" even in his thoughts.